aburch/simutrans/documentation/OTRP_information_en.md

 - prohibited: All overtaking is prohibited.
 - inverted: Lane is reversed.

+For ground road, "avoid becoming cityroad" option is available.
+When you enable this option, the road never become a cityroad.

+The connected directions of the road can be checked by the colon key or using the display option in the display settings.
+Roads that "avoid becoming cityroad" option is enabled for are displayed green.

 ## lane affinity signs
 As the amount of traffic increases, traffic jam at a junction like the image below can be often seen.
 ![fig3](images/fig3.png)

 ## etc
 - The income/cost message can be turned off in the display settings  or by assigning a key to simple_tool[38].
+- To realize smooth traffic in an intersection, vehicles reserve tiles in the intersection.
+With b key, you can check and cancel the reservation of road.

 # Compatibility
 ## Compatibility of Add-ons